Thelius42/thelius42.github.io/index.md

 ```

-For an example of how the look came out, the site is fully published at http://ianmloney.com and is fully functional.
+For an example of how the look came out, the site is published at [http://ianmloney.com] and is fully functional.

 ### Phase 2